kz/compsci-homework/README.md

-# AS Computer Science Homework
+# A Level Computer Science Homework

-The purpose of this repository is to host code-based AS Computer Science homework.
+The purpose of this repository is to host code-based A Level Computer Science homework.

+Kelvin Zhang,
+Whitgift School